nrc-cnrc/gramble/docs/docs/tutorial/gs7.md

 For another example, "kizāgihin", meaning "I love you" in Anishinaabemowin, consists of the stem "sāgih" (here it's pronounced "zāgih") and two additional morphemes, "ki-" and "-in".
 However, it's not like one of them means "1SG.SUBJ" and the other one means "2SG.OBJ", it's only the two of them together that add these meanings.
 (The "ki-" definitely has a 2nd person singular meaning... but not necessarily the *object*.
 Like "kizāgihi" means "You love me".
 The "-in" vs. "-i" helps tell you whether to interpret "ki-" as representing the subject or object.
 Anyway, it's complicated and you don't have to understand what's really going on here; all we need here is a real-world example of when you need to add two morphemes at once to get the meaning correct.)

-Handling these is straightforward in Gramble; you just put both morphemes onto the same line.
+Handling these is straightforward in Gramble; you just put both morphemes into the same row.

 | **Root =** | **text** | **root** | | | |
 | :-----------:| :---: | :---: | :--: | :--: | :--: |